 Turns out migration is a bit of a problem.
 A village that once housed close to 3000 folks, now retained only about 300.
 Lack of opportunity made the youth leave, but they were none the happier in the cities they went to!
 Its truly commendable, the efforts HOTs is taking to set up a homestay network in Chaukhutiya.
 Not only is it great for the locals, but trust me when I say this – if you want to spend some time in the mountains, live like a local with some of the sweetest people I have ever met, experience a life opposite to the one you’re used to in a city, you will want to go here.

-Think Manali, but way less commercial.
+Think the less-commercial, less crowded Manali of Uttarakhand.
 Think hipster, chill, laid-back, and you’ve got Kasar Devi!
 This is the very place Bob Dylan wrote his famous song ‘Blowin’ in the Wind’.
 I saw the best sunset here – the sky was shot with purples and pinks and the pink haze that covered the mountainside and villages added a beautiful rosy glow that gave me some of the best pictures I could ask for.
 Check ‘em out 🙂

 If you’re in Kasar Devi, you can’t miss Baba Cake on Hippie Hill.
 The popular cafe is known for its spectacular apple crumble, and is run by a guy who used to be an ACTUAL BABA, and his Israeli wife.
 You’ll meet some amazing people here from around the world.